Oluwxtope/google-homepage/README.md

-The Odin Project's Foundations Course, Front End
-Project: Google Homepage
+# Google Homepage

-Recreating the homepage of Google.com with search engine functionality using HTML, and styling using CSS
+Recreating the homepage of [Google.com](https://google.com) with search engine functionality using HTML, and styling using CSS